itTkm/exchangeratesapi/README.md

 ## Response

-The format of the response is compatible with the original home.
+The format of the response is compatible with the original [Exchangerates API](https://exchangeratesapi.io/).

 See the [official documentation](https://exchangeratesapi.io/documentation/) for details.